Nobel laureate Gao Xingjian: 'I've had three lives'

 "I didn't want to become a media figure, so I kept working," he said.
 "Of course it was very hard work doing both.
 After I recovered I decided I had to avoid giving interviews as much as possible."

-"This is the only way I managed to continue to create so many works - I think it's important for an artist to speak through their works."'Arts in crisis'
+"This is the only way I managed to continue to create so many works - I think it's important for an artist to speak through their works."

 Despite spending close to 50 years in China, Mr Gao says he has little interest in China now.